 This is one of our favorite team building activities.
-Students work together using a rope to create 2-D and 3-D shapes.
+Students work together using a rope to create 3-D shapes.
 The teacher plays the role of the skeptic and asks students to justify how they know their shape satisfies its defined characteristics.
-You can ask students to work in small groups to build the shapes or you can use a big rope and have the class work together to build the shapes.
+Students will need everyone in their group to successfully build these complex shapes and provide a convincing argument.